-When you preview a channel by clicking 'preview' in the channel manager, the URL will by default end with '_cmsinternal'.
-The page ' Getting rid of the _cmsinternal in the site preview links from the channel manager' explains when and how this part can be removed.
+When you preview a channel by clicking 'preview' in the Experience manager, the URL will by default end with '_cmsinternal'.
+The page ' Getting rid of the _cmsinternal in the site preview links from the Experience manager' explains when and how this part can be removed.

 How do I remove a channel

-It is possible to remove a channel from the channel manager using the CMS console.
+It is possible to remove a channel from the Experience manager using the CMS console.
 In CMS UI it is only possible to remove a channel if the channel is configured to be deletable, see Enable Administrators to Delete a Channel.
-To remove a channel from the channel manager, perform the following steps:
+To remove a channel from the Experience manager, perform the following steps:

 - Log in to the console

-- If you only want to remove the channel from the Channel Manager UI in the cms (but for the rest keep the channel), you can remove the hst:channel node below the hst:configuration for the channel.
+- If you only want to remove the channel from the Experience manager UI in the cms (but for the rest keep the channel), you can remove the hst:channel node below the hst:configuration for the channel.

 - If you also want to delete the underlying site, perform the following additional steps: